AYURVDA FOR YOUR DOSHA AND FOR THE SEASON

 - ANTI-INFLAMMATORY – The inflammatory process is crucial for injury repair but is believed to be the root cause of many illnesses when triggered inappropriately by the body in response to stressors.
 To counter this process this diet recommends rainbow-coloured fruits and veg, whole and cracked grains, legumes, healthy fats, fish frequently, soy products, mushrooms, other protein sparingly, red wine daily and dark chocolate sparingly and no refined or processed foods.

 - CLEAN EATING – a lifestyle approach that includes exercise and unprocessed, whole foods and lean meats, no artificial ingredients, sugars, saturated or trans fats, eating 5-6 small meals which is said to fire up the metabolism.

-- PAELEO – The caveman pre agriculture diet , eating only what could be hunted or eaten direct from nature fruits, seeds and veg.
-So no diary, grains, legumes or processed foods including sugar.
+- PAELEO – The caveman pre-agriculture diet , eating only what could be hunted or eaten direct from nature fruits, seeds and veg.
+So no dairy, grains, legumes or processed foods including sugar.